-Try the website first
+Try the Website First

-Check the warranty
+Check the Warranty

-Have the product in front of you
+Have the Product in Front of You

-When you call for support, the technician will most likely walk you through troubleshooting steps over the phone, so you will need to have access to the device.
+When you call for technical support, the technician will most likely walk you through troubleshooting steps, so you will need to have access to the device.

 Know what operating system and what version of the operating system you are using.
 If you are calling about a specific program, know the name and version number of the program.

-Take detailed notes on the call
+Take Detailed Notes on the Call

-Log all of the details about the call, including:
+Log all of the details about the call including:

 - The date and time you placed the call

-- The phone number you used
+- The phone number you dialed

 - The full name and ID number of the person you talked to